 An index fund is an investment vehicle that tracks an index.
 It enables investors to get returns that track the index, by investing in the fund.

-Index funds exist for many asset classes, including some of the most well-known indexes like the S&P 500 and the FTSE 100.
+Index funds exist for many asset classes, including some of the most well-known indexes like the S&P 500 and the Russell 2000.

 At this stage, you must be a US resident, accredited investor to invest in Coinbase Index Fund.